FlorianBoser/pyGecko_dev/README.md

 ```bash
 Please provide the path to the msConvert executable or specify it in the config.ini:
 ```
-After that pyGecko is ready to use.
+After that pyLurch is ready to use.

 ## Documentation